Codeinwp/themeisle-companion/readme.txt

 **Why use our custom icons module:**
 - Choose from a large variety of custom icons.
 - No coding needed, you can leverage the power of our dropdown icons selector and choose the right icon for your menu.

+**Why use our uptime monitor module:**
+- Really easy to use, just put in your email and you will receive a message when / if your site goes down.

+**Why use our Google Analytics integration module:**
+- It's a one-click configuration.
+- Just sign in with your google accounts

 **Why use our sharing module:**
 - It's easy to use